Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 - **Custom Components**
 Components that cannot be pre-configured.
 However, Open Platform attempts to make it easy to add these components.
 For example, each IoT solution analyzes data based on their goals and requirements, type of data, and format of data.

-## Open Platform Design Overview
+## Design Overview

-Open Platform designed is based on typical IoT use cases.
+The System designed is based for typical IoT use cases.
 They are divided into following categories

 - IoT Device Management
     Device provisioning and device management